JazminVidal/gop-dnn-epadb/README.md

 ```

 to create the necessary directories and files.
 This script calls 02_data_preparation.sh that creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's, extracts i-vectors and creates temporary folders from Epa-DB files and calls 03_compute.sh that
 computes alignments and goodness of pronunciation scores and stores the results under the exp_epadb/test folder.
 Results include alignments, files with the posteriors from the DNN (in probs), and files with the final gop scores (in gop).
-The script computes labels for Epa-DB by comparing the manual annotations in annotations_1 to all the possible reference transcriptions in the trans_complete file, aligning the resulting labels to the gop scores.
 Results are stored under exp_epadb/test/gop_with_labels folder.
 Finally, the script generates a folder with ROC curves for each phone.